Pinpoint tests of the instrument cluster

 Go to J9

-J9: CENTRAL JUNCTION BOX CHECK (CJB) FOR A BREAK
+J9: CHECK CENTRAL JUNCTION BOX (CJB) FOR OPEN CIRCUITS

 Yes

 REPAIR or INSTALL a new CJB.
-CHECK the system is working properly.
+CHECK the system for proper operation.

 No

 REPAIR the electrical circuit.
-Check the correct operation of the system.
+Check that the system is working properly.

 • Is the right turn signal indicator light on?